microsoft/bond/doc/src/bond_cpp.md

 Some best practices and other considerations to keep in mind:

-- When removing a field, comment it out rather than removing it altogether so that the field ordinal is not reused in future edits of the schema
+- When removing a field, comment it out rather than removing it altogether so that neither the field ordinal nor name are reused in future edits of the schema
 - When working with untagged protocols like [SimpleBinaryProtocol](#simple-binary), great care must be taken to ensure the same [schema](#runtime-schema) is used when deserializing the payload as